gbnathworkspace/clearTask_core/README.md

 - **Push Notifications**: Receive notifications before the due date of tasks.
 - **Dark Mode Support**: Toggle dark mode for a better user experience.
 - **Responsive Design**: Optimized for desktop.
+- **Sentiment Analysis for Task Priority**: Uses client-side NLP.js to analyze task descriptions and assign priority automatically based on sentiment.

+### 🧠 Sentiment Analysis Feature
+<br>The application now includes a client-side sentiment analysis feature using NLP.js:

+- **Lightweight Client-Side Processing**: No server costs, as sentiment analysis is performed directly in the browser.
+- **Automatic Priority Assignment**: Tasks with negative sentiment are assigned high priority, helping users address urgent tasks quickly.

 ## 🛠️ Technologies Used